Modern Foreign Languages

 Within the department our main aim is to ensure that pupils find learning languages to be an enjoyable and fulfilling experience which they will continue to pursue and develop throughout their lives.
 We also wish to make sure that every student makes outstanding progress during their time here at the Academy as we realise how essential languages are to all aspects of everyday life.

 At St Matthew Academy we offer two languages, French and Spanish.
 Lessons are delivered using a variety of teaching methods all delivered in the target language including: games; role play; mime and electronically produced materials.
-We use "Viva 1 and 2" to support our delivery of the KS3 Spanish course and "Studio 1 and 2" for French course.
+We use "Viva” to support our delivery of the Spanish course and "Studio” for the French course.

 The MFL department is fully committed to develop effective linguistic skills in reading, writing, speaking and listening in French and Spanish and to broaden pupils’ understanding of the world by: